 Your base for the week is beautifully restored Villa Miela at Lake Skadar National Park – a prime site for bird-watching in its own right.
 Set high on the hillside above pretty lake village Virpazar, with panoramic views over mountain, valley and water, watch out for birds such as Rock Nuthatch from the terrace and even the occasional eagle!
 A well-stocked shared kitchen and outside gas BBQ provide self-catering facilities.
 Accommodation for our overnight at Durmitor is half-board at a small hotel on the edge of Zabljak.

 This holiday supports pelican conservation at Lake Skadar – for every booking, we donate 10%

 Your expert guides Andrej Vizi is one of Montenegro’s leading ornithologists.
 Curator of the National History Museum of Montenegro and the authority behind the monitoring of winter birds nationwide (IWC and national representative), Andrej takes a special interest in the research of the Dalmatian Pelican breeding areas at Lake Skadar and is also the project coordinator for bird ringing in Montenegro.

-Mihailo Jovičević works at Faculty of Natural Science, Department Biology and is also an active member in the NGO Montenegrin Ecologists Society, non-profit organization whose aim is to offer an effective model for facing current challenges in the area of nature conservation.
-He has so far conducted several projects concerning the research and protection of a few endangered species on both national and regional level.
+Mihailo Jovičević works at the Faculty of Natural Science and is also an active member in the NGO Montenegrin Ecologists Society, a non-profit organization whose aim is to offer an effective model for facing current challenges in the area of nature conservation.
+He has so far conducted several projects concerning the research and protection of a few endangered species at both national and regional levels.

 25 minute transfer from Podgorica airport to Villa Miela near Virpazar, Lake Skadar National Park.
 Group welcome dinner.